mcdexio/mcdex-references/en/perpetual.md

 ### Remove Liquidity
 Share token holders can remove liquidity from the pool and redeem the share tokens.
 Let s be the trader’s share (percent) of the pool.
 To remove liquidity, the trader calls smart contract to do as follows:
 1. Trade with the AMM as a long at the Mid Price ```x/y```.
 The amount of the trade is ```c = y∙s```
 2. Get ```2x∙s``` collateral tokens from the pool.

 It can be proved that the Mid Price ```x/y``` is not changed after this operation.

 ## Trade with the Order Book
-In order to improve the liquidity, MCDEX Provides an off-chain order book fto trade the Perpetual contract.
-The order book server can only match the traders' orders and can never touch the trader’s on-chain margin account.
+In order to improve the liquidity, MCDEX Provides an off-chain order book for trading the Perpetual contract.
+The order book server can only match the orders for the traders.
+The server can never touch the trader’s on-china margin account.

 To trade with the order book, the trader sign their orders and send the orders to the order book server.
 The order book server matches the orders in the order book and send match result to the smart contract on the block chain.
 The smart contract first validate the order’s signature and match result.
 If the validation passed, the trades are made according to the match result.